Public Health Experts Question Trump's Ban On Most Travelers From Europe

 Saudi Arabia slapped in place a ban on visitors from 14 countries so quickly that airlines, which already had planes en route to the kingdom, had to sort their passengers by nationality, and ultimately fly many of them someplace else.

-South Korea and Japan slapped tit for tat restrictions on each other's citizens as the outbreak heated up in that part of Asia late in February.
+South Korea and Japan instituted tit for tat restrictions on each other's citizens as the outbreak heated up in that part of Asia late in February.

 A month earlier, on Jan.
 31, as the coronavirus outbreak raged in Wuhan, the U.S. announced that it was barring anyone who had been in China in the previous 14 days from entering the U.S. Dozens of other countries also blocked travelers from China.
 Researchers in Australia say that country's ban on travelers from China was highly successful at limiting the number of coronavirus cases there.